A simple model to include initial-state and hot-medium effects in the computation of quarkonium nuclear modification factor: Introduction

 Our aim in this manuscript is to provide a simple method to compute the nuclear modification factor in heavy-ion collisions, taking into account initial nuclear matter and hot medium effects.
 To do so, we will assume that the following information is available: \begin{itemize} \item The initial state of a heavy quark pair after a proton-proton collision. \item The probability that this heavy quark pair forms a given bound state provided that it interacts with an evolving medium which initially has an energy density $\epsilon_i$. \end{itemize}

 First, we will compute how the initial temperature depends on the position on the transverse plane.
-We assume that pions contribute the most to the medium's energy density and we describe this using the model of \cite{Capella:2011vi}.
-We argue that to a very good approximation, this is equivalent to assume that the initial energy density at a given point in the transverse plane is proportional to the density of participant nucleons at that point.
+This temperature depends on the medium's energy density, that we assume proportional to the particle multiplicity, {\it i.e.} to the number of pions.
+We describe the multiplicity using the model of \cite{Capella:2011vi} which takes into account nuclear shadowing effects.
+We argue that to a very good approximation, this is equivalent to assuming that the initial energy density at a given point in the transverse plane is proportional to the density of participant nucleons at that point.
 This statement is true at least at nowadays collinear energies.
-To illustrate this, we will show our results for the temperature behaviour in 3 different cases, {\it i.e} considering it to be proportional to the number of participants, to the number of collisions and to the number of pions, once shadowing effects are taken into account.
+To illustrate this, we will show our results for the temperature behaviour in 3 different cases, {\it i.e.} considering it to be proportional to the number of participants, to the number of collisions and to the number of pions, once shadowing effects are taken into account.
 Then, we will illustrate how to compute the quarkonium's nuclear modification factor in heavy-ion collisions including initial and hot nuclear matter effects.
 We remark that our aim is not to model quarkonium interaction with a medium but to provide a prescription to include initial effects and temperature evolution for a quarkonium computation in a hot environment.
 This prescription has the advantage that the effects of shadowing can be incorporated in a straight-forward way using analytical formulas.

 The outline of the manuscript is as follows.
 In section \ref{sec:Glauber}, we review some aspects of the Glauber model useful to set the scope and notation of our computation.
 In section \ref{sec:model}, we review the initial state model of \cite{Capella:2011vi}.
 In section \ref{sec:temp}, we study the initial energy density and the temperature of the medium.
 In section \ref{sec:ahq}, we show how to implement our model for the computation of the nuclear modification factor.
 In section \ref{sec:raa}, we illustrate our prescription with some examples in which we include both hot and initial nuclear matter effects on quarkonium.
 Finally, in section V, we give our conclusions.